OwenCochell/cursepy/README.md

 games = client.games()
 ```

-The CurseClient offers easy to use methods for getting info from CurseForge.
+The CurseClient offers simple to use navigational methods for obtaining necessary information from CurseForge.
 CurseClient also allows for callbacks to be bound to events,
 meaning when an event is fired,
-your custom callback will also be called.
+your custom callback will also be cued.
 Here is an example of this in action:

 ```python